 Easter Egg Bath Bombs

-As Easter was approaching I thought bath bombs would be the perfect candy substitute if formed in those plastic eggs that sell everywhere at this time of year.
+With Easter approaching, I thought bath bombs would be the perfect candy substitute if formed in those plastic eggs that sell everywhere at this time of year.

 I was wrong.
 Those plastic eggs are NOT a good mold for making bath bombs.
 Not.
 At.
 All.